Meliá Hotels International: Development since 2010

 Rights to the Tryp brand were sold to Wyndham Worldwide in 2010, but Meliá continues to own and operate the hotels under a licensing agreement.
 On 3 June 2011 the company changed its name to Meliá Hotels International.

 Meliá Hotels received strong criticism because of hosting a tribute to the caudillo Francisco Franco in 2015.
 More than 62,000 people signed against this, but the hotel decided to keep the tribute anyway.
 Also, the hotel board rejected to meet the representative of the association "Foro por la Memoria de la Comunidad de Madrid", representing signatories.

 The company later sought to forge partnerships with other companies in the leisure industry, opening hotels based on the Hard Rock Cafe concept in conjunction with then-parent The Rank Group (joint venture dissolved in 2007), and Flintstones-themed hotels with Warner Bros.

 Although publicly traded since 1996, the Escarrer family continues to control Meliá Hotels, holding a combined stake of over 63% at the end of 2010.

 In June 2017, Meliá Hotels International confirmed Spanish badminton player, Carolina Marín as their new brand ambassador.

+Meliá Hotels withdrew from Cuba in 2026 due to the tightening of the U.S. embargo.

 Operations

 The company employs various commercial brands to offer their product, including Gran Meliá Hotels & Resorts, The Meliá Collection, ME by Meliá, Paradisus by Meliá, Meliá Hotels & Resorts, Zel, INNSiDE by Meliá, Sol by Meliá, Affiliated by Meliá and Club Meliá (formerly known as Sol Meliá Vacation Club).
 In 2010, they divested themselves of their Tryp Hotels brand when it was sold to Wyndham Hotels.

 The firm operates more than 350 hotels as of November 2023, of which over 160 are in Spain.
-Of the other 230 countries in which Meliá Hotels International operates, the largest numbers of hotels are located in Cuba, Germany, Croatia, Brazil and Portugal.
+Of the other countries in which Meliá Hotels International operates, the largest numbers of hotels are located in Cuba, Germany, Croatia, Brazil and Portugal.